FabiowQuixada/isml-linter/README.md

 $ ./node_modules/.bin/isml-linter
 ```

-As a suggestion, add this command to you package.json file as a script with a custom name, so that it may be easier to remember how to run IsmlLinter.
+As a suggestion, add this command to you package.json file as a script with a custom name, so that it may be easier to remember how to run Isml Linter.

-##### Global Installation
+#### Global Installation
 If you prefer to install it globally, run:

 ```sh